Aradan County

-Aradan County (شهرستان آرادان) is in Semnan Province, Iran.
+Aradan County (شهرستان آرادان) is in Semnan province, Iran.
 Its capital is the city of Aradan.

 History

-After the 2011 National Census, Aradan District was separated from Garmsar County in the establishment of Aradan County, which was divided into two districts of two rural districts each, with Aradan as its capital.
+In 2011, Aradan District was separated from Garmsar County in the establishment of Aradan County, which was divided into one district of two rural districts, with Aradan as its capital and only city at the time.
+Later in the same year, Hoseynabad-e Kordehha Rural District was created in the Central District, and Kohanabad Rural District was separated from it in the formation of Kohanabad District.
+The new district was divided into two rural districts, including the new Faravan Rural District, and the village of Kohanabad was converted to a city.

 Demographics

 Population

 At the time of the 2016 National Census, the county's population was 13,884 in 4,919 households.

 Administrative divisions

 Aradan County's population and administrative structure are shown in the following table.